SandroMiguel/messenger-bot-witai-tutorial/README.md

 	- Callback URL: https://*your-heroku-app-name*.herokuapp.com/**webhooks** (não esquecer do "webhooks" no final)
 	- Verify Token: just_do_it
 	- Em "Subscription Fields" selecionar "messages" e "messaging_postbacks"
+	- Clicar no botão "Verify and Save"
-	- Selecionar a página em "Select a page to subscribe your webhook to the page events"
+*NOTA: É necessário selecionar a página em "Select a page to subscribe your webhook to the page events", no entanto, é necessário primeiro criar um Webhook como é demonstrado já a seguir no ponto 5.*

 ![Screenshot](docs/img/heroku_03_webhooks.gif)